SMagnati/Brain-Map/README.md

 All analyses and implementation were conducted using Python (www.python.org).
 We recommend using Jupyter notebook for running the codes.

 ### Functions and libraries
-The 'Magnati_functions.py' branch file contains all the codes and packages used in the main files described below.
+The 'Magnati_functions.py' branch file contains all the functions codes and packages used in the main files described below.

 ### Main files
     0.Import_Data 📨